wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 <a name="Level3"></a>

-Level 3 is to add <strong>tracing</strong> a single user's impact across components, plus PagerDuty for smart alerting.
+Level 3 is to add <strong>tracing</strong> a single user's impact across components, plus PagerDuty or XMatters for smart alerting/incident management.

    <ul>The time that a specific HTTP request or a database call takes to go across various components is called a <strong>"span"</strong>.
 Each span is associated with <strong>attributes</strong>.
 Such  <strong>instrumentation</strong> is done by functions in an open-source Open Telemetry (OTel) library for each programming language and <a target="_blank" href="https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation">framework</a> (such as Flask for Python).
 Spans are displayed in the program's console (STDOUT) and also exported to an application performance monitoring utility such as Datadog, which correlates the various spans on a visual dashboard.
 Spans can be nested, and have a parent-child relationship with other spans.
 This aggregating of spans is done by a "distributed tracing backend" such as Jaeger, .
 See https://open-telemetry.github.io/opentelemetry-python/getting-started.html
    </ul>